fbpx

 Picking the Perfect Barn Door

 Choose a door that suits your space and style.
-A 700–900mm-wide door covers most laundry nooks; go taller (2m+) for a dramatic effect.
-Timber is a Kiwi favorite—reclaimed wood or stained pine nods to New Zealand’s rustic roots, while painted finishes (white, grey, or black) suit modern Auckland apartments.
+A 700–900mm-wide door covers most laundry nooks; go taller (2m+) for a more dramatic effect.
+Timber is a Kiwi favourite — reclaimed wood or stained pine nods to New Zealand’s natural character, while painted finishes (white, grey, or black) suit modern Auckland apartments.
 At Little Giants, we recommend lightweight materials like MDF for easy sliding, paired with a sturdy track system.

 Where to Install It

-Place your barn door strategically.
+Place your barn door where it makes the most sense.
 In a Grey Lynn bungalow, slide it across a laundry nook off the kitchen, hiding stacked appliances (point 1).
-For a Newmarket apartment, use it to enclose a corner layout (Point 6) in the bathroom.
-It works in multi-purpose nooks (point 5) too—shield a mudroom-laundry combo in Ellerslie without crowding the entry.
-Ensure you’ve got 1–1.5m of wall space beside the opening for the door to slide fully open.
+For a Newmarket apartment, use it to enclose a corner layout (point 6) in the bathroom.
+It works in multi-purpose nooks (point 5) too — shield a mudroom-laundry combo in Ellerslie without crowding the entry.
+Make sure you’ve got 1–1.5m of wall space beside the opening for the door to slide fully open.
 Little Giants can tweak the fit for Auckland’s quirky layouts.

 Installation Tips

 Mounting a barn door takes planning.
-Install a strong header above the opening—timber or steel—to support the track, especially in Auckland’s earthquake-prone zone.
+Install a strong header above the opening — timber or steel — to support the track, especially in Auckland’s earthquake-prone zone.
 Check your wall; plasterboard needs studs or anchors, while concrete takes masonry bolts.
-Keep the track level for smooth sliding, and leave 10mm clearance below to avoid scraping floors—vital in older homes with uneven surfaces.
-Our team at Little Giants handles the details, ensuring a secure, seamless setup.
+Keep the track level for smooth sliding, and leave 10mm clearance below to avoid scraping floors — important in older homes with uneven surfaces.
+Our team at Little Giants handles the details, making sure the setup is secure and runs well.

 Adding Functionality

-Boost your door’s utility.
-Attach a slim shelf or hooks to the back for hanging bags or drying delicates—a compact laundry solution that uses every inch.
-In a Parnell home, we added a chalkboard panel to the front for notes, perfect for busy families.
+Get more from your door.
+Attach a slim shelf or hooks to the back for hanging bags or drying delicates — using every available inch.
+In a Parnell home, we added a chalkboard panel to the front for notes, handy for busy families.
 Pair it with a pull-out bench (point 3) inside the nook for a hidden workspace that slides away.
 These extras make your barn door a multi-tasker, not just a cover.

 Styling for Kiwi Homes

-A barn door shines with the right finish.
+A barn door looks its best with the right finish.
 In a Herne Bay villa, a weathered timber door with black hardware echoes heritage charm, paired with subway tiles (point 4).
-For a CBD apartment, a sleek white door with a minimalist track keeps it contemporary.
-Add a woven rug or potted plant nearby—to soften the look.
-It’s laundry design that’s as stylish as it is practical.
+For a CBD apartment, a sleek white door with a minimalist track keeps things contemporary.
+Add a woven rug or potted plant nearby to soften the look.
+It’s laundry design that’s as good-looking as it is practical.

 Cost Breakdown

 A basic barn door with track costs $300–$800, depending on material and size.
-Custom designs from Little Giants start at $1,000, including installation—tailored to your laundry design.
+Custom designs from Little Giants start at $1,000, including installation — tailored to your laundry.
 Factor in $100–$300 for a tradie if DIY isn’t your thing.
-It’s a stylish investment that pays off in space and appeal.
+It’s a stylish investment that pays off in both space and appeal.

-In Auckland’s compact homes, where ironing often spills into living rooms or bedrooms, a fold-down ironing board keeps this chore contained and clutter-free.
-This laundry design trick saves space while adding sleek functionality, making it a standout among small laundry ideas NZ homeowners can embrace.
-At Little Giants, we’ve installed these clever boards to transform tiny Auckland laundries into efficient hubs.
-In this eighth blog of our series, we’ll show you how a fold-down ironing board maximizes space and fits seamlessly into compact laundry solutions.
+In Auckland’s compact homes, where ironing often spills into living rooms or bedrooms, a fold-down ironing board keeps this chore contained and out of the way.
+It saves space while adding clean functionality — one of those small laundry features that makes a bigger difference than you’d expect.
+At Little Giants, we’ve installed these in tiny Auckland laundries to good effect.
+Here’s how a fold-down ironing board fits into compact laundry setups.

 Why a Fold-Down Ironing Board?

-A traditional ironing board hogs floor space and demands storage when not in use—impractical in Auckland’s small apartments and villas.
+A traditional ironing board hogs floor space and needs somewhere to live when you’re done — impractical in Auckland’s small apartments and villas.
 A fold-down version mounts to a wall or tucks into a cabinet, flipping out only when needed.
-This compact laundry solution frees up your laundry for other tasks, like folding or drying, and hides away to keep the space tidy.
-It’s perfect for a Grey Lynn bungalow with a narrow nook or a CBD apartment where every square meter counts.
+It frees up your laundry for other tasks, like folding or drying, and hides away to keep the space tidy.
+It works well in a Grey Lynn bungalow with a narrow nook or a CBD apartment where every square metre is spoken for.

 laundry design ideas